aistairc/VirtualHome2KG/README.md

 Egami, S., Nishimura, S., Fukuda, K.: A Framework for Constructing and Augmenting Knowledge Graph Using Virtual Space: Toward Analysis of Daily Activities.
 Proceedings of the 33rd IEEE International Conference on Tools with Artificial Intelligence. pp.??-??
 (2021) (to appear)

 Egami, S., Nishimura, S., Fukuda, K.: VirtualHome2KG: Constructing and Augmenting Knowledge Graphs of Daily Activities Using Virtual Space.
-Proceedings of the ISWC 2021 Posters & Demonstrations and Industry Tracks co-located with 20th International Semantic Web Conference. pp.??-??
-(2021) (to appear)
+Proceedings of the ISWC 2021 Posters, Demos and Industry Tracks: From Novel Ideas to Industrial Practice, co-located with 20th International Semantic Web Conference.
+CEUR, Vol.2980 (2021) [[pdf]](http://ceur-ws.org/Vol-2980/paper381.pdf)

 <!--## Knowledge graphs
 As samples, we generate several activity KGs.
 Please see [here](demo/graph_state_list).